Guilderland Tree Preservation Committee

 40' - 60' (spread equal)

-Round tolerates drought
+Round tolerates drought,

-not tolerant of salt, no tap root
+tolerant of salt,

-a good street tree
+P, M, B, L (557 species) a good street tree

 Quercus palustris